Steps to go Smoke Free

 - Alerts residents that change may be ahead

-- Gives residents a chance for their opinion to be heard
+- Gives residents a chance to voice their opinion

 Step Three: Set a Quit Date